SL-1: Reactor principles and events

 Early press reports indicated that the explosion may have been due to a chemical reaction, but that was shortly ruled out.
 Fast neutron activation had occurred to various materials in the room, indicating a nuclear power excursion unlike a properly operating reactor.

 In a thermal-neutron reactor such as SL-1, neutrons are moderated (slowed down) to control the nuclear fission process and increase the likelihood of fission with U-235 fuel.
-Without sufficient moderator, cores such as SL-1 would be unable to sustain a nuclear chain reaction.
+Without sufficient moderation, cores such as SL-1 would be unable to sustain a nuclear chain reaction.
 When the moderator is removed from the core, the chain reaction decreases.
 Water, when used as a moderator, is maintained under high pressure to keep it liquid.
 Steam formation in the channels around the nuclear fuel suppresses the chain reaction.

 Another control is the effect of the delayed neutrons on the chain reaction in the core.
 Most neutrons (the prompt neutrons) are produced nearly instantaneously by the fission of U-235.
 But a few—approximately 0.7 percent in a U-235-fueled reactor operating at steady-state—are produced through the relatively slow radioactive decay of certain fission products.
 (These fission products are trapped inside the fuel plates in close proximity to the uranium-235 fuel.)
 The delayed production of a fraction of the neutrons enables reactor power changes to be controlled on a time scale amenable to humans and machinery.

 In the case of an ejected control assembly or poison, it is possible for the reactor to become critical on the prompt neutrons alone (i.e. prompt critical).
 When the reactor is prompt critical, the time to double the power is of the order of 10 microseconds.
 The duration necessary for temperature to follow the power level depends on the design of the reactor core.
 Typically, the coolant temperature lags behind the power by 3 to 5 seconds in a conventional LWR.
 In the SL-1 design, it was about 6 milliseconds before steam formation started.